atomd-zz/atomdblog/_posts/2012-10-28-the-basic-of-scalable-cache-coherence.md

     - Dirty: data transferred over bus to requester, RAC takes ownership of cache line
 * If address not in local cluster, processor retries bus operation, and request is sent to home cluster, RAC entry is allocated
 * If the block is in an uncached-remote or shared-remote state the directory controller sends the data over the reply network to the requesting cluster.
-* Requests to remote memory with directory in dirty-remote state explained in paper 2 figure 4
+* Requests to remote memory with directory in dirty-remote state explained in the figure
 ![figure-9]({% image_url flow-of-Read-Request-to-remote-memory-with-directory-in-dirty-remote-state.png %})

 - - -